LycheeGUO/lizhi/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
-Hello, I am a passionate researcher who aims to improve the health and well-being of older people through cognitive neuroscience, social determinants, and imaging analysis.
-I am always eager to learn new things and collaborate with other researchers who share my interests.
-If you are interested in my research or want to collaborate with me, please feel free to contact me at [guolz@link.cuhk.edu.hk](mailto:guolz@link.cuhk.edu.hk).
+Lizhi is a PhD candidate dedicated to advancing the health and well-being of older adults through cognitive neuroscience, social determinants, and imaging analysis.
+Always eager to learn and collaborate, Lizhi welcomes connections with fellow researchers who share similar interests.
+If you are interested in Lizhi's research or would like to explore collaboration opportunities, please feel free to contact via email at [guolz@link.cuhk.edu.hk](mailto:guolz@link.cuhk.edu.hk).